TRISTAN-ORF/TRISTAN/docs/source/user_guide.md

 ## 🐍 Snakemake

 Snakemake or other workflow software can be a useful tool to navigate the various steps performed using the TRISTAN software.
 We give some examples here to help navigate setting up your pipeline.

-A snakemake pipeline parsing ribosome profiling samples in parallel could look like this.
-Here, `--samples` is used to run RiboTIE on only a single sample, allowing the use of a single config file that lists all data under `ribo_paths`.

 ```python
 # from config.yml, can also be part of a snakemake configuration file